opencomputeproject/ocp-hm-system-gpu-management/docs/System_GPU_Specification_v0.1.md

 # Scope

-This document specifies the requirement for managing a GPU in a system.
+This document specifies the requirements for managing a GPU in a system.

 # Requirements